-Appendix 1 - Members of the Faculty of UGA Mathematics Department
+Appendix 1 - Faculty of the UGA Mathematics Department since 1945

 Classes in the Franklin College, which much later became known as the University of Georgia, were first taught in Athens in 1801.
 The only descriptions of the log cabin days suggest that the first class on the first day was a mathematics class.
 It is appropriate therefore, to trace the evolution of the role of mathematics and mathematicians in the development of the University during the last two centuries.